 Britain has a tradition of generating a positive balance overall, i.e. all business sectors combined, but some business sectors have a negative trade balance reducing the size of the total.
 The pharmaceutical industry in the UK, however, creates a substantial positive trade balance and is placed at the top of the list amongst trading businesses in the UK.

-The pharmaceutical sector has, over the past decade, consistently generated a large trade surplus for the UK - at £2.8 billion per annum according to the latest figures.
+The pharmaceutical sector has, over the past decade, consistently generated a large trade surplus for the UK. £1.1 billion per annum according to the latest figures.
 This is greater than any other industrial sector in the UK.

-In 2013, the pharmaceutical sector's contribution to the balance of trade was the third greatest of nine major industrial sectors, up from fifth in 1975.
+In 2014, the pharmaceutical sector's contribution to the balance of trade was the sixth greatest of nine major industrial sectors, up from third in 2013.

 Click here for a larger versionNote: Data subject to revision.
-Sectors displayed are top and bottom 10 in terms of trade balance OHE calculations performed in 2014.
+Sectors displayed are top and bottom 12 in terms of trade balance.
+OHE calculations performed in 2015.
 Based on HM Customs and Excise data.
-The pharmaceutical sector's trade balance compared with other industrial sectorsSource: HM Revenue and Customs, UK Trade Info, released February 2014
+The pharmaceutical sector's trade balance compared with other industrial sectorsSource: HM Revenue and Customs, UK Trade Info, released February 2015